boldandbrad/dotfiles/README.md

 ### Coming Soon

-- Ensures user system preferences are setup via `defaults` or `apply-user-defaults`
+- Ensures all user system preferences are setup via `defaults` or `apply-user-defaults`
 - Ensure default applications for file types are setup via `duti` or alternative?